danwilliams/rustmark/README.md

 best to use both in tandem, with Notion for general documentation and pages that non-techies need to edit.

+Additionally, some people/companies do not like the idea of their information being stored in a third-party system, and would prefer to keep it in-house.
+This is another reason why Rustmark is a good choice, as it allows full control over the content, distribution, and access.

 ### If it works with Git server Markdown previewing, why not just use that?

 Most Git server systems provide a Markdown preview feature, which is great for